Employer of Record Japan

 |For late-night overtime that exceeds 60 hours per month||175% of the hourly wage|

-The final two points are not applicable for small and medium-sized companies.
+The final two points do not apply to small and medium-sized companies.
 Additionally, the above overtime rates do not apply to managers and supervisors.

 Compensation – Minimum wages in Japan may vary depending on locations and industries.
 However, if an employee is somehow subject to two different minimums, the chances of getting a great amount are on the higher side.
-The national minimum wage in the country is set as ¥901 per hour, or $8.45. however, it will increase to ¥902 on October 1, 2020, or later as announced by the country’s Labor Ministry announced in 2020.
+The national minimum wage in the country is set as ¥931 per hour, or $6.39. however, it will increase to ¥961 on April 1, 2023, or later as announced by the country’s Labor Ministry in 2023.

 Termination and Severance – Employers are entitled to give employees 1 month’s notice for dismissal.
 If the employer, does it without notice, then employees are entitled to 30 days’ wages as a notice allowance.
 In exceptional cases, employers may do it without notice and allowance.